-If you are experiencing particular social difficulties, you can
+If you are facing particular social difficulties, you can

-obtain advice on the assistance available to help you overcome these difficulties.
+receive counseling on the assistance available to help you overcome these

 can also be clarified.

-during the consultation, you will also be informed about other, more important benefits that
+the consultation, you will also be informed about other, primary benefits that

 -